DropdownList Widget

 • The drop-down values are available on the resource page for translation.

-• The widget configured with the "read-only" option provides a list of selected items when the form is rendered on mouse hover.
-The widget in "read-only" mode can still be clicked open to view the previous selection.
+• The widget configured with the "read-only" option displays a list of selected items when the form is rendered on mouse hover.
+The widget in "read-only" mode can still be clicked to open and view the previous selection.

 • The 'x' feature removes the user selection for Static, Database, Roles, and Lookup options.
-The Static option should be configured with an empty value for the' x' feature.
+The Static option should be configured with an empty value when the 'x' feature is used.

-• The drop-down list in the read-only mode is click-enabled to show all items, including the selected ones, as shown below.
+• In read-only mode, the drop-down list is click-enabled to display all items, including the selected ones, as shown below.

 Definition Sample: